-In our study classification, 'electrical and optical equipment' includes all sectors from 30 to 33.
-However, 'electrical machinery' in NAS includes industries 'manufacture of electrical machinery and apparatus n.e.c.'
-(31) + 'manufacture of radio, television and communication equipment and apparatus' (32) and excludes 'manufacture of office, accounting and computing machinery' (30) and 'manufacture of medical, precision and optical instruments' (33).
-However, 30 is part of 'metal products and machinery' and 33 is part of 'other manufacturing' in NAS.
-We take out 28 from metal products and machinery in NAS, with 29 and 30 being left, which we split using ASI.
+In our study classification, 'Electrical and Optical equipment' includes all sectors from 30 to 33 under NIC 1998.
+However, 'Electrical Machinery' in NAS includes industries 'Electrical Machinery and Apparatus n.e.c.'
+(31) + 'Radio, Television and Communication Equipment and Apparatus' (32) and excludes 'Office, Accounting and Computing Machinery' (30) and 'Medical, Precision and Optical Instruments' (33).
+However, 30 is part of 'Metal Products and Machinery' and 33 is part of 'Other Manufacturing' in NAS.
+We take out 28 from Metal Products and Machinery in NAS, with 29 and 30 being left, which we split using ASI.
 NSSO surveys have been useful here as well to compute the unorganized segment share.
-Likewise, we also take out the share of 33 from 'other manufacturing' in NAS separately for both organized and unorganized segments to arrive at gross value added for electrical and optical equipment.
+Likewise, we also take out the share of 33 from 'Other Manufacturing' in NAS separately for both organized and unorganized segments to arrive at gross value added for electrical and optical equipment.